Habanada Peppers – The Non-Spicy Habanero Variety

 As mentioned, the habanada pepper was developed by Michael Mazourek, a plant breeder at Cornell.
 He is also known for his work on creating the honeynut squash (a smaller, sweeter variety of butternut squash).

 The process of creating a new pepper variety involves cross-pollinating two compatible plant varieties.
 In this case, Mazourek crossed the orange habanero plant with a “bad tasting” heat-free pepper variety.
+The result is a brand new, stable pepper variety that can be grown year after year.

 Habanada Pepper Traits

 The shape of the pepper pods is different from standard habaneros.
-The habanada peppers are smooth like habaneros, but are elongated and curvy.
+The habanada peppers are smooth like habaneros, but are elongated and somewhat curvy.

-The flavor is also different than standard habaneros.
+In my experience, the flavor is also different than standard habaneros.
 While habanadas do have some of the aromatic traits of a habanero, the actual taste is very different.

 Habanada Pepper Flavor